adbar/trafilatura/README.rst

 The result of processing can be in plain text or XML format.
 In the latter case, basic formatting elements are preserved such as text formatting (bold, italic, etc.) and page structure (paragraphs, titles, lists), which can be used for further processing.

-Currently experimental features:
+*Work in progress*, currently experimental features:

+-  Separate extraction of main text and comments
+-  Duplicate detection at paragraph level using a least recently used (LRU) cache
+-  Language detection on the extracted content
 -  XML output compatible with the recommendations of the Text Encoding Initiative (XML TEI)
--  Language detection on the extracted content
--  Separate extraction of main text and comments

 Installation